botszhuang/my_mlir_learning_journey/readme.md

-# My MLIR Learning Journey 🚀
+# My MLIR Track 🚀

 A repository dedicated to documenting my progress, experiments, and notes as I dive into the world of MLIR (Multi-Level Intermediate Representation) and LLVM.